A Certain event-level Website is a collection of web pages that display content about an event to prospects or attendees.

 Most events have a public-accessible website for information and marketing purposes.

-Many also have a password-protected website for attendees or invited participants only.
+Many events also have a password-protected website for attendees or invited participants only.

 A website can be composed of one to thirteen main pages.